In a highly regulated industry, foodservice facilities must utilize a cleaning process that adheres to strict guidelines.

 The Chanhassen plant decided to try dry ice blasting on their cooling tunnels and in other areas of their facility.
 They were astounded to find that the dry ice blasting process removed 90 - 100% of the build-up from the tooling and machines.

-Cold Jet’s dry ice cleaning system uses non-abrasive media in the form of recycled CO2 pellets that do not damage surfaces or equipment.
+Dry ice blasting uses non-abrasive media in the form of recycled CO2 pellets that do not damage surfaces or equipment.
 Unlike blasting with other media, dry ice cleaning does not leave any secondary waste, because the dry ice particles sublimate upon impact.

 1) Cut cleaning time by 50%